Project-IHU/Ihufied/README.md

 If you are bothered about security, try creating a secondary gmail account just for this.
 Also ensure to allow unsecured apps in the gmail settings of the account you provided above.

-Also try changing the `MAIL_DEFAULT_SENDER` varible on line 12 of the `config.py` file to the your personal gmail account.
+Also try changing the `MAIL_DEFAULT_SENDER` variable on line 12 of the `config.py` file to the your personal gmail account.
 If you have any issues you can try this quick fix, change the following settings in the config file.
 1. `MAIL_USE_SSL` to `MAIL_USE_TLS`
 2. Also, change the value in the `MAIL_PORT` variable from `465` to `587`.